wesleychristelis/ngrx-poc/README.md

 ## Description
 POC for ng-rx using action, reducers, selectors and effects

+## When / Why to use a central store

+##### Existing Issues / What problems NgRx Solve:
+* Constantly Fetching the same data (large amount of users would cause performance problem)
+* Imporove user experince - we want to minimise the amount of "loading screens" we show the user

+##### Important Reasons
+* Instand updates to UI components (Sync up the UI automatically with contacting the Backend).
+* __Implicitly__ cover cases where datat has been changed and the UI state must update.
+* __Decouple__ you data from your __components__, when the component gets destroyed, so does the data
+* Components will be a pure representation of state.
+No longer responsible for fetching and storing the data.
+* Data is protected and owned by the store.

 ## Fundamental Parts of the centralised store solution is :

 #### Overview of Architecture